Expanded Learning Opportunities Program FAQs

 No. However, an LEA may operate an ELO Program on days in which Saturday School is offered if the LEA meets the necessary ELO Program requirements.
 If an LEA offered Saturday School and an ELO Program on the same day, the Saturday School instructional time would not count as part of the nine hours of ELO Program requirements towards the 30 nonschooldays.
 Likewise, the ELO Program hours would not be counted as instructional minutes for Saturday School.

 Yes.
-However, pupils that are foster, homeless and/or qualify for free and reduced-price meals cannot be charged a family fee.
+However, pupils that are foster youth, homeless and/or qualify for free and reduced-price meals cannot be charged a family fee.
 Pupils not within one of these categories can be charged a family fee.
-If an LEA charges a family fee, it must be done so on a sliding scale that considers family income and ability to pay.
+If an LEA charges a family fee, it must be done so on a sliding scale that adjusts the fee based on family income and ability to pay.
 EC Section 8482.6

 LEAs shall allow families to demonstrate their eligibility for a family fee waiver, by way of self-certification, pursuant to EC Section 8483(e).